If you missed the start of Brit Trek, you haven’t lived. But fortunately, you can catch up here.

 COLONEL CUMMINGS: I expected you to come, Berk.
 What do you expect from me?

 CAPTAIN BERK: Well, there’s a slight issue, one might say, on the old cash-flow front.
-We’re having a bit of an ah momentary situation of not being able to afford any er di-er-lithium crystals what with having er, left, as it were, the old Federation and everything.
+We’re having a bit of an ah momentary situation of not being able to afford any er di-lithium crystals what with having left the old Federation and everything.
 And, well, you’ve ah, always got a scam or two up your sleeve, so maybe, you know, for old time’s sake, as it were …

 COLONEL CUMMINGS: Oh!
 Cut the flannel, Captain!
 Flattery will get you nowhere.
 The situation is a simple one.
 I have billions of space shekels and you have none.
 And you have something that I want.
 Return it to me and I’ll make it worth your while.